Shivaji Sondhi: Awards and honors

 Sondhi was elected a Fellow of the Royal Society (FRS) in 2025.

 In 1996, Sondhi was awarded the William L. McMillan Award in condensed matter physics from the University of Illinois.
 He is a recipient of both the Alfred P. Sloan Fellowship (1996) and of a David and Lucile Packard Fellowship (1998), and was elected a Fellow of the American Physical Society in 2008.
 He also received a Humboldt Research Award from the Alexander von Humboldt Foundation in 2015.
 Sondhi was awarded a 2020 Leverhulme International Professorship to be held at the University of Oxford.
 He was elected a Fellow of the Royal Society in 2025.

 In 2012, Sondhi shared the EPS Europhysics Prize with Steven T. Bramwell, Claudio Castelnovo, Santiago Grigera, Roderich Moessner, and Alan Tennant, for the prediction and experimental observation of magnetic monopoles in spin ice.

 Other activities

 Sondhi also directed a program on India and the World at the Center for International Security Studies at the Woodrow Wilson School of Princeton University.
 Previously, he co-founded and co-directed a program on Oil, Energy and the Middle East at Princeton.

-He was one of the signatories of the 2023 Statement on AI Risk open letter.